 There is also a marker to the 73rd Ohio Infantry Regiment on the Second Bull Run battlefield at Manassas.

-Lieutenant Colonel Richard Long, Jr. commanded the 73rd Ohio at the Battle of Gettysburg.
+Lieutenant Colonel Richard Long, Jr. commanded the 73rd Ohio Infantry at Gettysburg.

 From the front of the monument:

 2d Brigade, 2d Division, 11th Corps.

 Erected by The State of Ohio

 July 1, 2, 3, 1863.

 Mortally wounded 19

 Additional wounded 104

 Total loss 145